 Wax cotton / Oilskin is a cotton cloth dipped in melted oil, wax or beeswax, to produce a waterproof, yet still breathable garment.
 We use it for outdoor caps, and love its progressive patina.
+We use it for our outdoor caps, and love oilskin caps for their progressive patina and outdoor look.

 - Quick patina